I've lived in Arizona for 70 years (Tucson, Glendale, and Sedona). I love writing about Arizona history, antiques, books and travel.

 A Strange Series of Events Following the Appearance on March 13th, 1997

-At first, it was thought to be some experimental secret craft that either Luke Air Force Base to the west of Phoenix, or Davis Monthan Air Force Base in Tucson was testing, which doesn't seem logical to perform experimental tests over such a populated area at night, and experienced pilots who witnessed the Lights said they didn't know of any aircraft that came close to what they saw.
+At first, it was thought to be some experimental secret craft that either Luke Air Force Base to the west of Phoenix or Davis Monthan Air Force Base in Tucson was testing.
+However, it doesn't seem logical to perform experimental tests over such a populated area at night, and experienced pilots who witnessed the Lights said they didn't know of any aircraft that came close to what they saw.

 What Were the Lights?

-According to news reports, the Arizona governor Fife Symington, and Phoenix mayor Skip Rimsa seemed to treat the reports as a joke or hoax, but City of Phoenix Councilwoman Frances Barwood requested an inquiry into what the Phoenix Lights were or were not.
+According to news reports, the Arizona governor Fife Symington, and Phoenix mayor Skip Rimsa seemed to treat the reports as a joke or hoax, but City of Phoenix Councilwoman Frances Barwood requested an inquiry into the event.
 The US Weather Bureau had not launched any balloons that night.
 Both Davis Monthan AFB and Luke AFB denied doing any aircraft testing that night.
 Some news had reported that Luke had sent F16s to check out the Lights, which was later denied.
 One witness reported that the Lights had hovered over the Palo Verde Nuclear Generating Station located west of Phoenix.

-Possible Explanations, or Arizona's Biggest Mystery?
+Possible Explanations of Arizona's Biggest Mystery

 - The Arizona Air National Guard was disposing of leftover flares from A10s from Nevada to the border of Mexico.

-- The Phoenix Lights were an Inter-dimensional, Extraterrestrial or UFO sighting.
+- The Phoenix Lights were an Inter-dimensional, Extraterrestrial, or UFO sighting.

 - The Phoenix Lights were real but can't be explained.

 The author of the book The Phoenix Lights has several other possible explanations but has continued to urge the U.S. Government to make their findings on unexplained sightings available to the public.